 To the fullest extent permitted by law, none of (i) Citigroup Global Markets Limited, (ii) Crédit Agricole Corporate and Investment Bank, (iii) Emirates NBD Bank PJSC, (iv) First Abu Dhabi Bank PJSC, (v) HSBC Bank plc, (vi) ICBC International Securities Limited, (vii) Industrial and Commercial Bank of China Limited, acting through Industrial and Commercial Bank of China Limited, Dubai (DIFC) Branch (other than in its capacity as Issuer), (viii) J.P.
-Morgan Securities plc and (ix) Standard Chartered Bank, the Dealers or the Agents (as defined in the Agency Agreement) accepts any responsibility or liability for the contents of this Base Prospectus, for the information incorporated by reference into this Base Prospectus, or for any other statement, made or purported to be made by the Arrangers, the Dealers or the Agents or on any of their behalf in connection with the Issuer or the issue and offering of the Notes.
+Morgan Securities plc and (ix) Standard Chartered Bank, the Dealers or the Agents (as defined in the Agency Agreement) accepts any responsibility or liability for the contents of this Base Prospectus, for the information incorporated by reference into this Base Prospectus, or for any other statement, made or purported to be made by the Arrangers, the Dealers or the Agents or on any of their behalf in connection with the Issuer or the issue and offering of the Notes, or any responsibility for any acts or omissions of the Issuer, the Bank or any other person in connection with this Base Prospectus or the issue and offering of Notes under the Programme.
 To the fullest extent permitted by law, each Arranger, each Dealer and each Agent accordingly disclaims all and any liability whether arising in tort or contract or otherwise which it might otherwise have in respect of this Base Prospectus or any such statement.